BioMed Central Plant Biology

 The ethylene receptor family of Arabidopsis consists of five members, falling into two subfamilies.
 Subfamily 1 is composed of ETR1 and ERS1, and subfamily 2 is composed of ETR2, ERS2, and EIN4.
 Although mutations have been isolated in the genes encoding all five family members, the only previous insertion allele of ERS1 (ers1-2) is a partial loss-of-function mutation based on our analysis.
 The purpose of this study was to determine the extent of signaling mediated by subfamily-1 ethylene receptors through isolation and characterization of null mutations.

 Qu, Xiang; Hall, Brenda P.; Gao, Zhiyong; and Schaller, G. Eric, "A Strong Constitutive Ethylene-Response Phenotype Conferred on Arabidopsis Plants Containing Null Mutations in the Ethylene Receptors ETR1 and ERS1" (2007).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 662.